 - Perhaps more sanitary because the hole is at the top, away from the dirty counter

 For kids, a pump seems like the perfect choice.
-It is easier for them to use, and because the amount of toothpaste released is automated, it can ensure excess toothpaste is no being wasted.
+It is easier for them to use, and because the amount of toothpaste released is automated, it can ensure excess toothpaste is not being wasted.
 I’ve seen plenty of toothpaste just end up in the sink when my kids are using the tube.

 Why Did The Toothpaste Pump Fail?

 The toothpaste pump failed mainly because of its higher cost.
-The toothpaste tube was much cheaper and consumers were not willing to shell out the extra money for the convenience.
+The toothpaste tube was much cheaper and consumers were not willing to shell out the extra money for convenience.

 The pump was also plagued with some technical issues.
 Because it was mechanical, it was prone to failure.
 I do remember having at least one pump fail on me when I was a kid.
 There is no failsafe. once your pump stops working, your toothpaste is probably gone.